John Bull Gold Project

 Project Highlights Include:

-A historic surface trench at the project contains a mineralised interval of 160m @ 1.2 g/t Au.
+• Surface trench contains a mineralised interval of 160m @ 1.2 g/t Au (1980).

 • JBRC001 68m @ 1.0 g/t Au from surface including 23m @ 2.02 g/t Au.